Sup2point0/desmost/README.md

 p + q
 ```

-It’s almost like you meant to type this into Desmos, but accidentally typed it into Notepad instead.
+It’s like you *meant* to type this into Desmos, but accidentally typed it into your IDE instead.

+Since the intention is to use Desmost alongside Markdown, we want to keep it clean and readable so that it doesn’t completely dominate other Markdown.

 ### Mirror the Desmos API
+All object arguments to incantations such as `/viewport{}` and `/slider{}` are identical to the Desmos API.
+This means fewer unnecessary abstractions for you to remember.

 ### Don’t parse LaTeX
 Desmost only handles what it needs to care about to work.
 You don’t need a LaTeX parser, because Desmos will already do that later down the line – parsing it ourselves would just be wasted effort!